Middle School Science

-- Science 6: Integrated Science - Life Science
+- Science 6: Life Science

-- Science 7: Integrated Science - Chemistry and the Environment
+- Science 7: Chemistry and Environmental Science

 Science 6 is an introduction to the methods of scientists, providing an overview of multiple topics related to basic biology, cells, simple organisms, plants, animals, and ecology.
 Students connect these topics to related concepts of chemistry, physics, and environmental science.
 Inquiry-based laboratory projects and computer activities are used to help students understand the scientific concepts, while igniting their curiosity.